hyperledger/fabric-sdk-go/README.md

 make integration-test
 ```

-### Running Package Unit Tests Manually
+### Running package unit tests manually

 ```
 # In a package directory
 go test
 ```

-### Running Integration Tests Manually
+### Running integration tests manually

 You need:
-- A working fabric, and fabric-ca set up.
+- A working fabric and fabric-ca set up.
 It is recommended that you use the docker-compose file provided in `test/fixtures`.
 It is also recommended that you use the default .env settings provided in `test/fixtures`.
 See steps below.
 - Customized settings in the `test/fixtures/config/config_test.yaml` in case your Hyperledger Fabric network is not running on `localhost` or is using different ports.

 *Testing with Fabric Images at Docker Hub*